yagnasriya88/research-pilot-proj/README.md

 python -m venv .venv
 ./.venv/Scripts/activate   # Windows; use `source .venv/bin/activate` on macOS/Linux
-pip install -r requirements.txt cp .env.example .env       # then fill in MONGODB_URI and OPENAI_API_KEY
+pip install -r requirements.txt cp .env.example .env       # then fill in MONGODB_URI, OPENAI_API_KEY, SECRET_KEY
 uvicorn app.main:app --reload
 ```

 The backend runs at `http://localhost:8000`.
 On first startup it creates regular Mongo
-indexes and attempts to create the Atlas Vector Search index on `paper_chunks` — this only
+indexes and attempts to create the Atlas Vector Search indexes for papers and books — this
-succeeds against a real Atlas cluster; it logs a warning and continues otherwise (you won't
+only succeeds against a real Atlas cluster; it logs a warning and continues otherwise (you
-get RAG retrieval without it).
+won't get retrieval without it).

 ## Frontend setup